-The trees that surround us every day, in our woodlands and forests are under threat from climate change, land development, pollution, population growth and from tree diseases and pests.
-If we don’t act to protect them now, it’s bad news for the planet, and for us.
+The trees that surround us every day, in our woodlands and forests are under threat and you can protect forests easily!
+Climate change, land development, pollution, population growth and tree diseases and pests.
+However, if we don’t act to protect them now, it’s bad news for the planet, and for us.

 Pests and diseases

 Pests and diseases that attack trees have a serious impact on our forests, woodlands, and wildlife.
 Trees like the Ash and Oak in particular are declining rapidly.

 More than 1000 of our woodlands have been under threat from the development of land over the last decade.
 The laws protecting the woodlands are weak at best.
 Environmental organisations are struggling with a lack of funding to help them protect forests.
 In addition, the Woodland Trust work to protect forests and actively create new wildlife habitats around them.

 Trees do a lot for us and in some ways, they’re essential to our survival, which means we need to get serious about protecting forests.
 Here are just some of the things they do: